Dry suit: Thermal undersuits

-Most drysuits do not provide sufficient thermal insulation without suitable undergarments.
-The type of undergarment selected will depend on the water temperature, type of suit and dive plan.
-The purpose of the undergarment is to maintain the diver in comfortable thermal balance, where the heat lost is balanced by the heat generated by the diver.
-More insulation is needed for colder conditions and for less energetic diving activity.
+Most dry suits do not provide sufficient thermal insulation without suitable undergarments.
+The type of undergarment selected will depend on the environmental conditions, type of dry suit and the planned activity.
+The purpose of the undergarment is to maintain the wearer in comfortable thermal balance, where the heat lost is balanced by the heat generated by the user.
+More insulation is needed for colder conditions and for less energetic activity.

+A balance of thermal comfort with freedom of movement, minimal variation in buoyancy with depth, and minimal effects on diver trim is one of the goals of undersuit selection for diving.
+For surface applications, thermal comfort with freedom of movement and minimum skin dampness from condensation is the target.
+Moisture management using wicking textiles is often used.

-The principle of layering can be used to provide a wider range of insulation possibilities from a relatively small range of underwear items, however this can only be done before entering the water.
-Most dry suit underwear insulates by a trapped layer of air in the garment, and this is largely lost if the air is replaced by water in a flooded suit, so as a general rule, insulation is proportional to the combined thickness of the undergarments.
+The principle of layered clothing can be used to provide a wider range of insulation possibilities from a relatively small range of underwear items, however this can only be done before entering the water.
+Most dry suit underwear insulates mainly by a trapped layer of gas in the garment, and this is largely lost if the gas is replaced by water in a flooded suit, so as an approximation, insulation is proportional to the combined thickness of the undergarments.
 The layering principle shows that the option of two layers of undergarment in two thicknesses allows three levels of insulation to be selected.
 Thin only, thick only, and both layers.

-Some materials have better insulating properties than other when wet, and will keep the diver warmer if the suit leaks or floods.
+Some materials have better insulating properties than others when wet, and will keep the diver warmer if the suit leaks or floods.
 The best dry suit undergarment is the thinnest material that will provide the required insulation, by trapping air in the smallest spaces.
 These will require less air in the suit and thus less excess buoyancy for which weighting will be required.

-The moisture given off by the human body, even when not exercising and sweating, will condense against the inside of the dry suit, and the way this condensate is handled by the underwear material will influence the comfort of the diver.
+The moisture given off by the human skin, even when not exercising and sweating, will condense against the inside of the dry suit, and the way this condensate is handled by the underwear material will influence the comfort of the diver.
 If the underwear soaks up this moisture it will feel cold and clammy, particularly if this layer is against the skin.
 Materials which wick the moisture away from the skin and do not soak up the condensate will be more comfortable.
-A thin polypropylene layer against the skin will keep moisure away from the skin, and keeps the main undersuit clean.
+A thin polypropylene layer against the skin will keep moisture away from the skin, and may keep the main undersuit clean.
 Early thermal undersuits for drysuits were commonly made from wool, as it retains its insulating properties better when wet than most other natural fibres.